Section 54 of Income Tax Act : Capital Gains Exemption on Sale of House

 When the taxpayer sells the new residential house within 3 years from the date of purchase or construction and the cost of the new house purchased is less than Capital Gains.

 Consequences: The exemption under Section 54 is withdrawn.
-And the total sales value of new house property will be taxable as capital gains.
+The total sales value of the new house property will be taxable as capital gains.
 Here the cost of acquisition will be NIL.

 Situation 2: